 Surplus Sales Policies and Procedures

-Auxiliary Services operates Surplus Sales to meet several business and compliance objectives for the Washington and Lee University ("University") in terms of properly disposing, reselling and donating items belonging to the University.
+The Fixed Asset/Purchasing Manager operates Surplus Sales to meet several business and compliance objectives for the Washington and Lee University ("University") in terms of properly disposing, reselling and donating items belonging to the University.
 Surplus Sales also provides low cost items for sale to students, faculty, staff, and the Lexington community.

-Auxiliary Services facilitates the reselling and proper disposal of used, excess, or obsolete items to which the University has title.
+The Fixed Asset/Purchasing Manager facilitates the reselling and proper disposal of used, excess, or obsolete items to which the University has title.
 Surplus Sales works closely with Facilities Management, Environmental Health and Safety and other units to ensure that items are sold and disposed of in compliance with governmental, sponsored project, and University regulations.

 All sale proceeds are directed to the general fund to support the University's overall budget.

-Auxiliary Services does not resell private-party items.
+The University does not resell private-party items.
 The department is a resale outlet for University items only.
 Items that are typically accepted for subsequent sale include, but are not limited to, good-conditioned furniture, machinery, audiovisual equipment, vehicles, lab equipment, foodservice equipment and musical instruments.

 Surplus Sales Policies and Procedures

 - Departments should notify the Fixed Asset/Purchasing Manager (by e-mail email@example.com with quantity and description of items) of any University property that requires disposal.

 - The Fixed Asset/Purchasing Manager will then make arrangements with Facilities Management for item pick up and storage until a sale/auction can be held.